halide/Halide/README.md

 At any point in time, building Halide requires either the latest stable version of LLVM, the previous stable version of LLVM, and trunk.
-At the time of writing, this means versions 10.0 and 9.0 are supported, but 8.0 is not.
+At the time of writing, this means versions 11.0 and 10.0 are supported, but 9.0 is not.
 The commands `llvm-config` and `clang` must be somewhere in the path.

 If your OS does not have packages for llvm, you can find binaries for it at